telavivmakers/High-Voltage-ATtiny-ATTami-Fuse-Reset/README.md

 ## High-Voltage-ATtiny-ATTami-Fuse-Reset

+##BRANCH NOTE
+this was hastliy routed using topoR router. you can find the fabbed version in the noard_topo directory.

 Based on Wayne Holder work "ATTiny Fuse Reset with 12 Volt Charge Pump" from 2010 [link](https://sites.google.com/site/wayneholder/attiny-fuse-reset-with-12-volt-charge-pump)

 With some changes: